 Talend tJava component allows us to write our own custom Java code.
-In this example, we use this Talend tJava component and writes a simple print line java statements.
+In this example, we use this tJava component and write simple print line java statements.

 Talend tJava example

 Drag and drop the Talend tJava component from palette to job design.
-As you can see from the Component tab, it has the default java code that declares a string variable and assigned bar to it.
+As you can see from the Component tab, it has the default java code that declares a string variable and assigns a bar to it.

 From the below screenshot, you can see the message.

 tJava example 2